oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 ## Chapter 5 Notational Conventions

-[Chapter 5.1.5 Grammar Notation](https://tc39.es/ecma262/#sec-grammar-notation) is the section you need to read.
+[Chapter 5.1.5 Grammar Notation](https://tc39.es/ecma262/#sec-grammar-notation) is the section we need to read.

 The things to note here are: